top of page

 EMDR

-Eye Movement Desensitisation and Reprocessing (EMDR) is a psychotherapy that assists people to heal from the symptoms and emotional distress of trauma and other disturbing life experiences such as PTSD, anxiety, depression and panic disorders (EMDR Institute, Inc.; EMDRIA Org).
+Eye Movement Desensitisation and Reprocessing (EMDR) is a highly effective psychotherapy that helps people heal from the emotional distress caused by trauma and other overwhelming life experiences.
+EMDR can be used to treat conditions such as PTSD, anxiety, depression, panic disorders, and other stress-related difficulties.

 • Addictions